yf227/LWC-Cam/README.md

 Information about the workshop is at https://www.sas.ac.uk/news-events/events/create-digital-edition-using-leaf-commons

 # Workshop Preparation
-Preparation for the "Create a Digital Edition using LEAF Commons" workshop at the School of Advanced Study in collaboration with the Oxford Text Archive.
+Preparation for the "Create a Digital Edition using LEAF Commons" workshop at the University of Cambridge.
 This workshop runs more smoothly if you a) have a GitHub account, b) have forked the workshop repository, and c) pre-authenticated with LEAF-Writer Commons.
+On the laptop that you will bring to the workshop do the following steps:

 * To set up a free GitHub account (if you don't already have one):
   * Go to https://github.com and click 'Sign Up' and follow the instructions to register.